shokuie/gsm7/README.md

 # gsm7

-A GSM7 encoder and decoder that transcodes between ASCII and GSM7 which is used in as a default encoding for SMS transmission in GSM netwroks
+A GSM7 encoder and decoder that transcodes between ASCII and GSM7 which is used as a default encoding for SMS transmission in GSM netwroks
 ## Installation

 ```